ResearchComputing/Documentation/docs/faq.md

 sstat --jobs=your_job-id --format=User,JobName,JobId,MaxRSS
 ```

 For more information on `sstat` or `sacct` commands, [take a look at our Useful Slurm Commands tutorial.](running-jobs/slurm-commands.html) Or visit the Slurm reference pages on [sstat](https://slurm.schedmd.com/sstat.html) and [sacct](https://slurm.schedmd.com/sacct.html).

+You can also view information related to service unit (SU) usage and CPU & RAM efficiency by using [slurmtools](https://curc.readthedocs.io/en/latest/compute/monitoring-resources.html?highlight=slurmtools#slurmtools).
+Note that CPU & RAM efficiency statistics will be included in emails sent when a job completes, if requested.

 ### How can I see my current FairShare priority?